- The 2023 conversion factor is $33.06, a decrease of 4.4% from 2022.

-- CMS proposes adding 53 additional services to the telehealth services list though the end of 2023.
+- CMS finalized adding 53 additional services to the telehealth services list though the end of 2023.

-- Several new policies related to the Shared Savings Program are proposed, with a focus on additional beneficiary participation and health equity.
+- Several new policies related to the Shared Savings Program are finalized, with a focus on additional beneficiary participation and health equity.

-Need additional clarity or guidance on this proposed rule?
+Need additional clarity or guidance on this rule?

-On July 7, the Centers for Medicare & Medicaid Services (CMS) released its proposed rule related to the 2023 Physician Fee Schedule (PFS), with a public comment window ending September 6, 2022.
+On November 1, the Centers for Medicare & Medicaid Services (CMS) released its final rule related to the 2023 Physician Fee Schedule (PFS).
 This regulatory advisor will summarize some of the key changes but does not include all provisions.
-To review the entire proposed rule, visit the Federal Register.
+To review the entire rule, visit the Federal Register.

 Table of contents